Zulqurnain/maybank-places-app/README.md

 - Map display shows placeholder in Expo Go.
 For full map functionality, a development build is required.
 - The app requires an active internet connection for place search.
 - Search history is limited to 20 most recent items.

+## Demo

+The `DEMO` folder contains:
+- `demo.mov` - Video demonstration of the app
+- `demoImage.png` - Screenshot showing the app interface

 ## Testing